NationalSecurityAgency/pelz/INSTALL.md

 You must also create an enclave signing key, for example by running ```openssl genrsa -out sgx/pelz_enclave_private.pem -3 3072``` before building pelz.

 The SGX SDK environment must be sourced before pelz can be run.

+### RHEL 8 Note:
+Red Hat does not have /usr/local/lib or lib64 as part of the standard ld search paths.
+User will need to add the linked directories to /etc/ld.so.conf.

 ### kmyth submodule:
 Pelz uses portions of the kmyth SGX enclave which it acquires by including kmyth as a git submodule and including the right files as part of its build process as described in the [kmyth SGX documentation](https://github.com/NationalSecurityAgency/kmyth/tree/main/sgx).
 Before attempting to build pelz you must initialize and update the kmyth submodule by: